 Chilaquiles come from the Aztec word chīlāquilitl, which literally means “chilli water, edible plant”.
 They consist of corn tortillas cut into wedges and lightly fried until crispy.
 These are then covered in mole, green salsa or red salsa (I used red), and simmered in a pan until the tortilla pieces start to soften again.
 On top of this can be added anything you happen to have in the fridge, including what I selected: radishes, avocado, coriander, red onion, queso fresco (white cheese) and a fried egg.
 Chilaquiles are commonly eaten as a breakfast food in Mexico, and can make use of stale tortillas and meat or vegetable leftovers from the night before.
 I suspect that chilaquiles may have been the inspiration for the more internationally-renowned nachos, which are actually not popular in Mexico, and were invented relatively recently to appease US soldiers travelling to Mexico, becoming hugely popular in the US afterwards.
 I ate this meal for brunch and agree that it’s just the sort of food that I crave in the mornings.
 I appreciate the Mexican love of hearty breakfasts, especially the inclusion of chilli at that time of the morning – it may not be for everyone, but it definitely kick-starts my day!

 OK, let’s get something straight from the beginning.
 There is no such thing as hard-shelled tacos in Mexico.
 They are a gringo Tex-mex invention alongside the chimichanga and nachos, now sold in supermarkets all over the world in boxed kits.
 So when discussing options for tacos, there is only soft shell, and subsequent to that there is a choice between corn and wheat tortillas.
 I chose corn tortillas, given that they are more common in the south and centre where tacos are thought to have originated.
 The etymology of the word “taco” is unclear, with many theories about where it might have originated (Aztec, Spanish, French or English) or what it might mean, including “plug/wad”, “nail”, “half” or “in the middle”.
 Whatever the etymological origin, it’s clear that the dish is incredibly old, as pre-Columbian Mexicans ate similar dishes, including the tlaxcalli, which is a corn tortilla often filled with small fish.
 Tacos these days can be filled with whatever you fancy, but some famous varieties are tacos al pastor (shepherd style, with rotisserie pork, pineapple, white onion, coriander and salsa), tacos de asador (tacos containing grilled meat), tacos de cabeza (containing meat from the head of the cow), tacos de camarones (shrimp tacos), tacos de tripita/cazo/lengua (tripe/tongue tacos) and tacos de pescado (fish tacos).
-I made seven fillings for my tacos: beans and corn, shrimp, slow cooked beef, grilled chicken mole, grilled steak, grilled chorizo and carnitas (fried Mexican pulled pork).
-I served these with accompaniments of jalapeños, radishes, capsicum, green and purple cabbage, coriander, avocado, pineapple, watermelon, peach, queso fresco (white cheese), pomegranate, tomato salsa, white onion, lime, and red and green chilli sauces.
+Authentic Mexican tacos are hallmarked by their delicious simplicity, which is problematic for me, as you may have already noticed that simplicity and moderation in food is a concept that I struggle with.
+I compromised by filling each taco with only a couple of ingredients, but making lots of different sorts, preparing protein bases such as black beans and corn, grilled veggies, shrimp, slow cooked beef, grilled steak, grilled chorizo and carnitas (fried Mexican pulled pork).
+I served these with accompaniments of jalapeños, radishes, green and purple cabbage, coriander, avocado, pineapple, queso fresco (white cheese), pomegranate, tomato salsa, white onion, lime, and red and green chilli sauces.
+The central chilli sauce is a wonderful home made recipe that my Colombian friend brought to lunch and which I adore more than any store bought sauce (that reminds me, I must get the recipe…).
 I’ve tried to make several varieties of pulled pork in my life, but have found all of them disappointing with the exception of Mexican carnitas.
 The secret ingredient is orange juice, which I put into a slow cooker with the pork shoulder, as well as spices such as cumin, ground coriander and chilli.
 Once the pork is wonderfully soft, it is then flash fried in a skillet until the edges get a little browned and crispy.
 I usually then reduce the remainder of the marinade into a thick sauce and pour it on at the end.
 It’s a very easy dish to make and a sure-fire show-stopper, but please don’t be tempted to let barbecue sauce anywhere near this pulled pork, it never ends well!
 I also love the addition of fruits to tacos, which gives a great contrasting sweet freshness to the meaty flavours – pork and pineapple go particularly well together.

 Chicken mole and chiles en nogada